About This Listing

 Lima's historic center is to the North.
 The Metropolitano (surface metro) Av Benavides Station is two blocks away.
 It will take you to downtown Lima in less than half an hour for S/.
 2.00 PEN plus the card, which you can buy at the Station--suitable if you’ll take more than two/three trips--it can get crowded, though; otherwise, a taxi (checkers along the sides and plate number on the back doors) is cheap enough: there are no meters, agree on the price before you step in.

 At dusk, on your way back from downtown Lima, you may want to enjoy marvelous Parque de las Aguas / Circuito Mágico del Agua (Magic Water Circuit) at Parque de la Reserva (Av Arequipa, Block 10)--a large park with assorted fountains, about a dozen of them, combining water, light and sound in Jesús María district--halfway between Lima and Miraflores.
 It holds a Guinness Record.

 *Financial information, approx: "S/." is symbol for Peruvian Nuevo (New) Sol or PEN; 1.00 USD=S/.
 3.14; 1.00 GBP=S/.
 4.85; 1.00 EUR=S/.
 3.45.
 Always check bank/internet for up-to-date rates.

-You have access to your own keys and an independent front door; one or two rooms depending on your needs and corresponding bedding; private bathroom, towels and toiletries; private kitchen and appliances; free, unlimited internet connection; free, unlimited cable TV (70+ channels; some in English); washer and dryer (on first floor; first load is free; others $5.00); a bottle of water.
+You have access to your own keys and an independent front door; one or two rooms depending on your needs, and corresponding bedding; private bathroom, towels and toiletries; private kitchen and appliances; free, unlimited internet connection; free, unlimited cable TV (70+ channels; some in English); washer and dryer (on first floor; first load is free; others $5.00); a bottle of water each.

 We have done our best to provide the place with all you might need.
 If you require an item, or have problems with one, please let us know immediately to do something about it--guest satisfaction is our main concern.